HannahRen/HeroGame2/README.md

 # HeroGame2

+based on HTML5/CSS3/Swiper/jQuery/AJAX
-1. The mobile website is packed inside mobile file
+1. the version for mobile is packed inside mobile file
-2. how to use swiper + how to use interface to get information from server
+2. use Swiper and jQuery to implement carousel
+3. use GET method from AJAX to get updated information from backend interface